KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 This function iterates through the transactions of this plan, (which we can also call this instance of the Heir module) and finds the owner's latest transaction.
 We pass into this function the initial funding txid of the plan we desire to inspect.

-The function returns the pukeys of both the owner and the heir, the owner inactivity time, and a flag that indicates whether the heir has already spent funds from the `1of2` address.
+The function returns the pubkeys of both the owner and the heir, the owner inactivity time, and a flag that indicates whether the heir has already spent funds from the `1of2` address.

 All returned values of the function are retrieved from the transactions' opreturns.